Ted Kord: DC Rebirth

-In DC Universe: Rebirth, Ted Kord is the owner of Kord Industries where he makes and designs technologies.
-After Jaime Reyes approached Kord for help to get rid of the Scarab, Kord is trying to figure out what the Scarab can do and help as many people in the process.
-Kord is warned by Doctor Fate that he does not know what he's dealing with as the Scarab is not xenotechnology but magic.
-In Blue Beetle, Ted Kord is established to have been Blue Beetle some time in the past, having worked alongside other heroes such as Nightshade.
+In DC Universe: Rebirth, Ted Kord is the owner of Kord Industries, where he makes and designs technologies.
+After Jaime Reyes approaches Kord for help to get rid of the Scarab, Kord is trying to figure out what the Scarab can do and help as many people in the process.
+Kord is warned by Doctor Fate that he does not know what he is dealing with, as the Scarab is magical in nature.
+Kord is established to have been Blue Beetle some time in the past, having worked alongside other heroes such as Nightshade.

-In Heroes in Crisis, Ted Kord as Blue Beetle breaks out Booster Gold, who is one of the main suspects of the murders at the mental health institution Sanctuary, from a cell in the Hall of Justice.

-In "Doomsday Clock", Ted Kord as Blue Beetle appears alongside Nightshade, the Question, and Captain Atom in the Bug airship as they travel to Mars.
-There, they and many of Earth's other superheroes confront and fight Doctor Manhattan.
-Blue Beetle rams the Bug into Doctor Manhattan.
-Then, Captain Atom tells the Question to get Blue Beetle and get clear as he causes Doctor Manhattan to explode.
-All the superheroes are, however, defeated and incapacitated by Doctor Manhattan.

-During the "Dark Nights: Death Metal" storyline, Blue Beetle was among the prisoners in New Apokolips after The Batman Who Laughs and his Dark Knights took over Prime-Earth.
-They were freed when Wonder Woman, Batman, and Harley Quinn freed Superman from the control of Darkfather.
-During the heroes fight with Robin King, Blue Beetle accompanied Red Tornado and Blue Beetle into battle against Robin King.
-Robin King summoned a giant beetle which killed Blue Beetle.
-Batman later revived him with a Black Lantern ring.
+During the Dark Nights: Death Metal storyline, Blue Beetle is among the prisoners in Apokolips after The Batman Who Laughs and his Dark Knights take over Earth.
+They are freed when Wonder Woman, Batman, and Harley Quinn freed Superman from the control of Darkfather.
+During the heroes' fight with Robin King, Blue Beetle accompanies Red Tornado and Blue Beetle into battle against Robin King.
+Robin King summons a giant beetle which kills Blue Beetle.
+Batman later resurrects Blue Beetle using a Black Lantern ring.

 Hardcover collection

-Nearly all of Ted Kord's Charlton Comics appearances as the Blue Beetle have been collected as part of the DC Archive Editions series.
+Nearly all of Ted Kord's Charlton Comics appearances as Blue Beetle have been collected as part of the DC Archive Editions series.

 The Charlton Portfolio material is in black and white as originally presented, while the rest is in color.
 The collection includes nearly all of the Charlton appearances of the Question, as well as a brief appearance by Captain Atom.
 Volume 1 of the archive contained nearly all of Captain Atom's Charlton stories and a brief appearance by Nightshade.